 Step 1: Fabric Preparation

-Once the fabric is washed, iron the fabric to remove wrinkles.
+Once the fabric is washed, use an iron and ironing board to iron the fabric and remove the wrinkles.

 STEP 2: Cut Fabric Squares

-Our napkins were made with 18" squares of fabric and are the standard size for an everyday cloth napkin.
+Our napkins were made with 18" squares of fabric, which is the standard size for an everyday cloth napkin.

 If you are using standard 42"-43" wide sewing fabric, consider how much to buy to get the most napkins from your fabric.